Why a 'Broken Structure' Doesn't Mean Your Life Is Broken

 But the plant isn't broken at all.
 The manual simply wasn't written for that ecosystem.
 A "Broken Structure" in BaZi means one specific thing: the standard agricultural framework does not apply cleanly to your wild terrain.
 It is a limitation of the map, not a defect in your territory.

-Real-life Case Studies: Drowning in the Orchard
+Real-World Examples: Drowning in the Orchard

 Let's ground this with a real-life example.
 A client recently came to me after being told by a traditional reader that their chart was completely "unfixable."
 They were exhausted, blocked, and experiencing friction in every area of their corporate career.